-There are a couple of things you can do if you have a situation or problem that’s causing you anxiety:
+There are a few things you can do if you have a situation or problem that’s causing you anxiety:

-- Give yourself time to calm down before you respond to the situation.
-For example, if your child comes out of school and tells you someone is being mean to her, you might feel worried.
-Instead of seeing the teacher straight away, it might be best to go home and talk with your child.
+- Give yourself time to calm down before responding to a situation.
+For example, if your child comes out of school and tells you someone is being mean, talk with your child when you get home.
 If you’re still worried the next day, make an appointment to see the teacher.

-You can also take some simple steps to cope with anxiety more generally:
+You can also take simple steps to cope with anxiety more generally:

-- Join a local parents group or playgroup to connect with other parents who might be in a similar situation and can share advice from their own experiences.
+- Join a local parents group, an interest-based group or a sports club to connect with other people who might be in a similar situation and can share advice from their own experiences.

-If these everyday tips for dealing with anxiety don’t help, seeking professional help is important.
-Making an appointment with your GP to talk about things is a great first step.
+Making an appointment with your GP or a local counsellor to talk about things is a great first step.

 You might sometimes compare yourself with other parents and worry that you’re not doing a good job.
 It might help to know that if you’re raising your children in nurturing, warm, sensitive, responsive and flexible ways, you’re giving your children what they need to grow and thrive.